911±¬ÁĎÍř

 20) Harold Washington Library Center

-This granite-and-brick edifice, colossal and somewhat whimsical, almost assumes the role of a uniquely postmodern tribute to Chicago's rich architectural heritage.
-The robust and textured ground level pays homage to the Rookery, while the stepped-back, arched windows echo the grand arches found in the Auditorium Theatre.
-The swirling terra-cotta ornamentation takes inspiration from the Marquette Building, and the glass curtain wall on the west side tips its hat to 1950s modernism.
-Crowning the building are imposing, gargoyle-like sculptures, including owls ready to offer sage advice (or perhaps just some hoots of wisdom).
+From the outside, the building is granite, brick, and just the right amount of whimsical, assuming the role of a uniquely postmodern tribute to Chicago's architectural heritage.
+The robust and textured ground level pays homage to the Rookery Building, while the stepped-back, upper windows echo the grand arched balconies in the Auditorium Theatre.
+The swirling terra-cotta ornamentation takes inspiration from the Marquette Building, and the glass curtain wall on the west side is a nod to sleek 1950s modernism.
+Oh, and let’s not forget the cherry on top: massive metal owls perched on the roof, ready to offer either sage advice or perhaps just some hoots of wisdom with passive-aggressive stares.

-Rather unexpectedly, the grandeur one anticipates upon entering a building of this magnitude is encountered not on the ground floor but at the pinnacle, the 9th floor.
-Here, the impressive, sunlit Winter Garden offers a serene oasis reminiscent of an outdoor courtyard.
-The 8th floor accommodates practice rooms for musicians and serves as a venue for listening to rare recordings or playing the piano.
-On the second floor, the former library, now known as the Cultural Center, is equally captivating, featuring the world's largest Tiffany dome within its splendid chamber.
-The exceptional Children's Library, sprawling across 18,000 square feet, showcases wall-mounted figures by Chicago Imagist Karl Wirsum, while the walkway above the main lobby displays works by renowned Chicago artists.
+But here’s the kicker—the real “wow” moment isn’t at the front door.
+It’s nine floors up.
+Ride the elevator to the Winter Garden, a sun-drenched atrium that feels more like a peaceful plaza than the top of a library.
+Right below, the 8th floor accommodates practice rooms for musicians and serves as a venue for listening to rare recordings or playing the piano.
+The second floor’s old library space (now known as the Cultural Center) is equally captivating, featuring the world's largest Tiffany dome within its splendid chamber.
+The kids’ library is a sprawling 18,000-square-foot wonderland complete with the wall-mounted figures by Chicago Imagist Karl Wirsum, while the walkway above the main lobby displays works by renowned Chicago artists.
+Ultimately, every floor here has surprises—poetry, exhibits, and enough character to fill several novels.

 21